cunarist/rinf/README.md

 ![preview](https://github.com/cunarist/rust-in-flutter/assets/66480156/be85cf04-2240-497f-8d0d-803c40536d8e)

+No messing with sensitive build files, no complicated code generation during development.
+It just works out-of-the-box.

-Designed with ease of use, future scalability, and exceptional performance in mind, this lightweight framework handles all the complicated aspects behind the scenes.
-Simply add this package to your Flutter project and you're ready to write Rust!
+Designed for ease of use, future scalability, and unparalleled performance, this lightweight framework takes care of all the complexity behind the scenes.
+Simply add this package to your Flutter project, and you're all set to write Rust!

-## Benefits

-- Rust integration with the ability to use an arbitrary number of library crates
-- Being able to use an existing Rust crate as it is
-- No messing with sensitive build files such as CMake, Gradle, Podfile, etc
-- No complicated code generation during development
-- Defining unlimited RESTful API endpoints without much effort
-- Async interaction with easy request from Dart and response from Rust
-- Streaming from Rust to Dart
-- Restarting Rust logic on Dart's hot restart
-- Minimal overhead
-- No memory copy when sending native data

 ## Platform Support

 All the challenging build settings are automatically handled by this package.
-Note that the files in your Flutter project are not affected.

 - ✅ Linux: Tested and supported
 - ✅ Android: Tested and supported